johnsonwlu/Forward-Security-Notes-Page-Application/README.md

 # Forward-Security-Notes-Page-Application

 Notes webpage created for assessment purposes.
-For submission purposes, I have made it possible for the user to access this application either locally or through docker.
-If the user wishes to run this application through a local file, please access the `Note Page Application Local Version` folder if the user wishes to run this application through a docker container please access the `Note Page Application Docker Version` folder.
+For submission purposes, I have made it possible for the user to access this application either locally or through Docker.
+If the user wishes to run this application through a local file, please access the `Note Page Application Local Version` folder if the user wishes to run this application through a Docker container please access the `Note Page Application Docker Version` folder.
 There are instructions within each of these folders to help the user run this application on their setup.

 # Usage